elimoss/wellread/README.md

 4. **Filter Previously Posted**: Removes articles that have been posted before (if caching enabled)
 5. **Curate**: Uses OpenAI embeddings to calculate semantic similarity between article titles and topics in `topics.txt`, then ranks by relevance and limits to top N items
 6. **Summarize**: Uses Claude to generate summaries for curated items
-7. **Post**: Posts header, then each paper as a top-level Slack message with summary, then digest summary at the end
+7. **Post**: Posts header, then each paper as a top-level Slack message with summary
 8. **Cache**: Saves posted article URLs to prevent reposting

 ## Project Structure